 In the Upper School, students uncover a passion for scientific discovery and seek to engage in scientific research and internship opportunities beyond the classroom.
 The Stone Ridge STEM Certificate recognizes those students that have demonstrated further interest in the STEM subjects (science, technology, engineering and math) by having completed a variety of activities including an internship outside of Stone Ridge.

-Stone Ridge STEM Certificate Program Steps
+Stone Ridge STEM Certificate Program Components

 - #Lead Like a Girl (Stuart Country Day School of the Sacred Heart)